paulerlic/medical-marijuana-group/README.md

 ### Reason Topic Selected
 To help medical marijuana patients select appropriate strains to treat their respective ailments
 ### Source Data Description
-The Kushy cannabis dataset on GitHub is a collection of tabular data from different sectors of the industry, from strains to products to lab results.
+The Kushy cannabis dataset on GitHub is a collection of tabular data from different sectors of the industry, from strains to products to lab results:

 https://github.com/kushyapp/cannabis-dataset/blob/master/Dataset/Strains/strains-kushy_api.2017-11-14.csv